-The rent cap is currently set at 0% and will remain until at least 31 March 2023.
+The rent cap is currently set at 3% and will remain at that level until 31 March 2024.
 Although Ministers have a duty to keep this under review and respond accordingly if the situation changes during that time.

-This means that landlords will not be allowed to increase their tenant’s rent while the cap is set at 0%, other than where they are able to show an increase in certain costs associated with letting the property, as set out in the legislation.
-Landlords will need to apply to a Rent Officer (part of Rent Service Scotland) before they increase rent on the basis of these costs and they must let the tenant know that they have made an application (see ‘Situations where a landlord will be allowed to increase the rent’, below).
+Alternatively, where landlords are able to show an increase in certain costs associated with letting the property, as set out in the legislation, they can apply to a Rent Officer (part of Rent Service Scotland) before they increase rent on the basis of these costs.
+They must let the tenant know that they have made an application (see ‘Situations where a landlord will be allowed to increase the rent’, below).

 Tenants should continue to pay their rent during this time.
 Anyone who is struggling to pay their rent, or worried about paying their rent in the future, should discuss this with their landlord as soon as possible.
 There are sources of help for people who are experiencing financial difficulties which may also be helpful.